new plants growing from scraps of supermarket food, celery, tomato, onions

 Some fruit plants that you can grow from seed quickly exist, for instance, papaya.
 I’ve had fruit from a papaya within 1-2 years of starting a plant from papaya fruit seeds.

 We live in the tropics, so we can start most plants this way year-round, outside or indoors.
+It’s probably best to propagate in spring.
+In our new climate, at 400m elevation, but still in the tropics, winters get cool.
+We’re tending to wait until spring now.
 In cooler climates, you’ll need to start in spring or summer, or provide heat and light indoors in winter.

-Most of the plants we mention in this post will not survive a cold winter, but growing here in the tropics, they grow as perennials, year-round, for years.
+Most of the plants we mention in this post will not survive a cold winter, but growing here in the tropics, they grow as perennials, year-round, for years at sea level.
+At elevation that’s not guasranteed.

 grow food plants from scraps